urql-graphql/urql/docs/basics/vue.md

 state](https://v3.vuejs.org/guide/reactivity-fundamentals.html).
 This means that both the inputs and outputs of `useQuery` are reactive and may change over time.

+When composing variables from refs, make `variables` itself reactive by passing a getter or computed ref.
+A plain object containing refs will be sent as that plain object.

 ```jsx
 <template>
   <ul v-if="data">